KnBrckr/picasa-album-uploader/readme.txt

 == Installation ==

+1. Configure one of the permlink options in the Admin Settings -> Permalinks screen.
+See FAQ for details.
 1. Upload the picasa-album-uploader to the `wp-content/plugins/` directory
 1. Activate the plugin through the Admin -> Plugins Screen
 1. Configure the plugin through the Admin -> Settings -> Media Screen.